Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 Similarly, we want to be provide an option "remember me" that would store the Parsec Account password in the OS keyring.

+> [!NOTE]
-> Note: We might want to improve this in the future by using creating a dedicated
+> We might want to improve this in the future by using a dedicated
 > authentication method relying on a proper secret key.
 This way we would avoid
 > storing the password.

+TODO: Discuss Parsec Account offline login.

 ### 2.5 - Account Devices Vault for server-side stored devices keys